 This job description is current as at the date shown below.

 In consultation with you, it is liable to variation by management to reflect or anticipate changes in or to the job.
-You are liable to undertake such other duties as may reasonably be required of you, commensurate with your grade, at your initial or present place of work or at any other of the College’s operational sites
+You are liable to undertake such other duties as may reasonably be required of you, commensurate with your grade, at your initial or present place of work or at any other of the College’s operational sites.

 Person Specification